Dec. 7, 2007

 Vikar, the mostly passive hero, arrives in L.A. in August 1969, just after the Manson family murders.
 Things are edgy around town.
 Vikar has come to pursue his obsession: movies.
 Raised in a rigidly religious house where the only book allowed was the Bible, he is an enigmatic, wide-eyed innocent.

 On his bald head is a tattoo of Montgomery Clift and Elizabeth Taylor’s kiss scene from “A Place in the Sun.”
 Vikar is infuriated and prone to violence when people confuse Elizabeth Taylor with Natalie Wood, or Montgomery Clift with James Dean, but is otherwise weirdly emotionless.
 He observes, but doesn’t analyze.
-When he speaks, he often parrots back ideas he has lifted from others.
+When he speaks, he often parrots back ideas lifted from others.

 “The Western,” he announces to a group of aspiring moviemakers, stealing his lines from an African-American burglar, “has changed along with America’s view of itself … and now you have jive Italians, if you can feature that, making the only Westerns worth seeing anymore because white America’s just too confused, can’t figure out whether to embrace the myth or the anti-myth … “